SoundScapeRenderer/ssr/doc/manual/issues.rst

  last_cnt=5.

 We experienced this error on 64 bit systems with ecasound version 2.4.6.1 and 2 .7.0 in combination with JACK version 0.118.0.
-A similar error occured on Mac OS X with ecasound version 2.7.2 and JackOSX version 0.89 (with Jackdmp 1.9.8).
+A similar error occured on macOS with ecasound version 2.7.2 and JackOSX version 0.89 (with Jackdmp 1.9.8).

 Please try to update to the newest ecasound and JACK versions.